Why is my dog’s poo white?

 What does a healthy dog poop look like?
 Colour can give a great insight into your dog’s health and digestive system, you should be looking for a light to dark brown colour in your dog’s stools – the perfect poo.
 The consistency of your dog’s stools should be firm and easy to pick up.
 Stools that are large and sloppy can be common in dogs that are fed diets high in carbohydrates and processed diets.

 Keeping your dog’s poo looking healthy and consistent is so important to the overall wellbeing of your furry bestie.
-Regular poop inspections are recommended to make sure your dog’s health is on the right track, you can even print out our Poo Chart and leave somewhere handy for regular checks.
-Remember, it’s not uncommon to see some loose stools when transitioning to a new diet but if it’s persistent or very watery then consult your vet.
+Regular poop inspections are recommended to make sure your dog’s health is on the right track, you can even print out our Dog Poo Chart below and leave somewhere handy for regular checks.
+Remember, it’s not uncommon to see some loose stools when transitioning your pet to a new diet but if it’s persistent or very watery then consult your vet.